aarish790/mohd-aarish-portfolio/README.md

 # mohd-aarish-portfolio
-This is my portfolio, which is made by me using REACT.
+This is my portfolio, which is made using REACT.
 It is a Front-End Website.

 To run this project on your desktop :-
 1. Clone this project.